Alpha-Directorate/AlphaSSS/README.md

 The MIT License is simple, permissible, easy to understand and compatible with most other open source licenses.
 It places practically no restrictions on what you can do with our project.

 ## How To Install
-TBD
+TODO

 ## How To Contribute
 ASC is a massively ambitious project that is changing our approach to blah blah blah….
-XXXXX Most primal and fundamental driving force to interact socially online.
+TODO Most primal and fundamental driving force to interact socially online.

 ## Roadmap
-TBD
+TODO

 ## Credits & Acknowledgements
-(XXX needs editing and reduction in size) We use WordPress not just a CMS but as our application development platform.
+(TODO needs editing and reduction in size) We use WordPress not just a CMS but as our application development platform.
 Our gratitude goes to Mr. Matt Mullenweg and all contributors for making it possible!